uol-library/rdl-handbook/pages/data-management/data-collection.md

 <https://www.ukdataservice.ac.uk/manage-data/format/file-formats>

+You may also find [examples from the Library of Congress](https://www.loc.gov/preservation/resources/rfs/TOC.html) helpful.

 ### Accessibility

 If data is to be stored in PDF format, care should be taken to ensure the generated files are accessible (see <https://www.w3.org/TR/WCAG20-TECHS/pdf>).
 Other formats also benefit from the use of specific techniques of authorship to make them more accessible (for example, Microsoft Word - <https://webaim.org/techniques/word/>).